coxhinkins

 Director’s report:

+If your company is classed as medium or large, you’ll need to include a Directors’ Report.
 It is a report that provides an overview of your company’s primary operations, profitability and future prospects.
 It also includes information on any potential dividend payments to shareholders.
 The report includes a list of directors’ names and a brief description of their roles for the reporting year.

 This section gives you the chance to reflect on the previous year and discuss your financial performance, business circumstances, and any events that might have an impact on the balance sheet.
 An examination of the outlook for the upcoming 12 months can come after this.
 Signing the report and indicating that the board has approved it is the responsibility of a director.
+For Small Business, they are not required to include director’s report.
+Small companies in the UK can be defined by having a turnover of £10.2 million or less, a balance sheet total of £5.1 million or less, and less than 50 employees.

 Income statement: